As a motivational speaker, Kia Wells believes it’s important to surround herself with positive energy. One of those sources is her own mother.

 “I was that person,” she recalled on her blog post.
 “I didn’t understand what a budget was.
 All I knew was I had work, my rent, my car note, my light bill, but I never understood my income versus my expenses.”

-A key concept in Her Sensible Budget is having a money mindset.
+A key concept in financial freedom is having a money mindset.
 “With the money mindset, everything starts with our mind and trickles down.
 If you want to be better, you have to do better.
 If you want your finances to change, you have to start with yourself and with what’s going on.
 If you want to change, create the change and start understanding that a change first has to be made,” Kia explained.

 This aligns with her motto: “The only person who stops you is you.”
 Especially amid a pandemic, women have more initiative to gain or regain financial stability.